 In some countries, only some of these discounts are allowed while others may be subject to competition law.
 Please check this before you choose a plugin like Dynamic Pricing.

-The sales of customized goods are increasing.
-From shoes in your personal favorite colors, self-mixed muesli to engraved jewelry.
-With the extension Product Add-Ons you can let your customers customize product data before they click on the "Buy" button.
+The sale of individualized goods is on the rise.
+No matter if it's shoes in the personal favorite colors, the self-assembled muesli or jewelry with engraving.
+With the Product Add-ons extension, you have the option to let your customers customize product data before they click the "Buy" button.

 This WooCommerce extension increases the input fields and checkboxes on the edit product page.
 Individual prices for special requests can be implemented as well as uploading graphics, building instructions, samples and sketches.
 You can even offer additional services.
 Gift packaging, for example, or a special delivery or maybe a dedication or signature for works of art.

-One more small note: In addition to the two paid extensions, there are free tools like the Personalized Product Option Manager.
-This tool is not quite as comprehensive but you can use it to add more building blocks to your product pages.
+Another little hint: In addition to the two paid extensions, there are free tools such as the Personalized Product Option Manager.
+This is not quite as extensive, but you can also use it to add additional modules to your product pages.
 For example, text and selection fields, checkboxes, date or number fields:

 The free plugin is a good way to test out selling customizable products.
 If the range of functions then isn't enough, you can still switch to a paid plugin.
 However, the product data entered by the customers up to that point can't be transferred.